Breastfeeding Welcome Here

 Please contact the a Lactation Consultant for further support to develop your breastfeeding and work plan.

-Taranaki DHB has a Breastfeeding in the Workplace procedure and support for their employees.
+Te Whatu Ora Taranaki has a Breastfeeding in the Workplace procedure and support for their employees.

 Tips for expressing